 It highlights that several factors play a role, including the parents’ technical knowledge, the router model in use, and the availability of parental control or monitoring applications.

-Additionally, it suggests ways for children to keep their search history private from parents, including using different devices or internet connections, employing a VPN, or engaging in open discussions with parents.
+Additionally, it suggests ways for children to keep their search history private from parents, such as using different devices or internet connections, employing a VPN, or engaging in open discussions with parents.

-Tech-savvy parents possess the technical know-how and knowledge of how modern computing, networks, smartphones, and the internet work.
+Tech-savvy parents possess the technical know-how and understanding of modern computing, networks, smartphones, and the internet.

-If your parents are tech-savvy, they probably know about various ways that they can use to track your online activities and see what you search on Wi-Fi.
+If your parents are tech-savvy, they likely know various methods to track your online activities and see what you search on Wi-Fi.

-They will invest in appropriate hardware and software, put in place various measures to deter you from accessing some sites, and even give you an already configured phone that tracks your online activities.
+They may invest in appropriate hardware and software, implement measures to deter you from accessing certain sites, and even provide you with a pre-configured phone that tracks your online activities.

 Most consumer routers that internet service providers offer to homes are not that powerful.
 They offer basic functionalities regarding connectivity.